B.A., University of Missouri-Columbia, 1986

 Faculty Advisor, Drury Running Club

-Business Law and Ethics, Commercial Law and Ethics, The Legal Environment of Business, Human Resource Management, Corporate Policy & Ethics, Leadership, Corporate Social Responsibility and Ethics (MBA), Innovation (MBA), Negotiation (MBA), Employment Law and Business Law (MBA)
+Business Law and Ethics, Commercial Law and Ethics, Business Foundations, The Legal Environment of Business, Employment Law Human Resource Management, Corporate Policy & Ethics, Leadership, Negotiation (Undergraduate and MBA) Corporate Social Responsibility and Ethics (MBA), Innovation (MBA), Negotiation (MBA), Business Law (MBA)

 My research concentrates in current areas of the law.
 I stay abreast of the large legal cases and tend to write in those areas, however, I have joined colleagues in writing case studies that sometimes do not focus on the law but more in the area of ethics.